 Achieving Cisco CCENT®, CCNA®, or CCNP® certification is the goal of many people who use this product.
-The Boson NetSim covers not only the SWITCH (642-813), TSHOOT (642-832), and ROUTE (642-902) certifications but also the ICND1 (100-101), ICND2 (200-101), and CCNA (200-120) certifications, among others.
+The Boson NetSim covers not only the SWITCH (642-813), TSHOOT (642-832), and ROUTE (642-902) certifications but also the ICND1 (new: 100-101; old: 640-822), ICND2 (new: 200-101; old: 640-816), and CCNA (new: 200-120; old: 640-802) certifications, among others.
 The included labs guide you through the configuration of routers, switches, and workstations in a variety of scenarios.
 Installed labs are made available (unlocked) depending on the activation key used to activate the product.
 All labs are downloaded and kept up to date after installation regardless of the activation key used; however, the only labs that are available are ones that have been unlocked with the associated activation keys.

 Activation keys unlock labs and increase the number of available commands.
-Beginning with the Demo version of NetSim 11, the command set is limited to those necessary to perform the steps in the lab.
+Beginning with the Demo version of NetSim 9, the command set is limited to those necessary to perform the steps in the lab.
 For example, if you start your studies with a CCENT activation key, you will have the command set and labs available that are necessary to study for that exam.
 When you are ready to study for either the CCNA or CCNP exam, you will need to purchase a new activation key and activate NetSim with the new CCNA or CCNP activation key; then, more labs and a larger command set become available.

-Some of the labs available in the Sequential lab pack when a CCENT activation key has been used to activate NetSim 11 are shown in the following graphic.
+Some of the labs available in the Sequential lab pack when a CCENT activation key has been used to activate NetSim 9 are shown in the following graphic.
 A CCENT activation key also unlocks a selection of labs from the Stand-Alone and Scenario lab packs.
 A small lock icon () is displayed next to unavailable labs.
 Higher-level activation keys allow you to work through all labs unlocked by lower-level activation keys.
 All demo, CCENT, CCNA, and CCNP labs are unlocked when a CCNP-level activation key is used.
 Some lab packs are delivered by NetSim to support other products that are sold separately.
 If you have questions about locked labs, please contact support@boson.com.